UMUHOZAALICE/Machine-learning-for-power-disturbance-and-cyber-attack-discriminations/README.md

-# Machine-learning-for-power-disturbance-and-cyber-attack-discriminations
+# Machine Learning for Power Disturbance and Cyber Attack Discrimination

+## Project Overview
-This project aims to classify system power disturbances such as NoEvents, Attack and or Natural disturbances using machine learning models.
-Random forest, logistic regression, and k-Nearest neighbor were trained.
-And by evaluating Models performance, the benchmark model was exposed.
+The goal of this project is to classify system power disturbances into categories such as No Events, Attacks, and Natural disturbances using machine learning models.
+Three different models were trained for this purpose: Random Forest, Logistic Regression, and k-Nearest Neighbors (k-NN).
+The performance of these models was evaluated, and the benchmark model was identified.

-# Dataset
+## Dataset
-The full dataset for power system disturbances is made from 15 different datasets which are randomly sampled at one percent (1 %) from each dataset.
-The datasets consist of 129 columns (128 features, 1 dependent variable).
-It means 29 measurements from each phasor measurement units (PMU) which measure electrical waves on electricity grid and there are 4 PMUs which result in 116 PMU measurement columns in total and 12 columns for control panel logs.
+The full dataset consists of 15 different datasets, each sampled at one percent (1%).
+The combined dataset includes 129 columns (128 features and 1 dependent variable).
+The features include 29 measurements from each of the 4 Phasor Measurement Units (PMUs), totaling 116 PMU measurement columns, and 12 columns for control panel logs.

-# Data analysis
+## Data Analysis
-The dataset was prepared and processed whereby the datset were containing outliers around 8114 and the categorical data.
-The outlier were handled using Interquartile Range (IQR) while categorical data weere encoded using label encoder.
+- **Outliers**: The dataset contained approximately 8114 outliers, which were handled using the Interquartile Range (IQR) method.
+- **Categorical Data**: Categorical data were encoded using label encoding.

-# Modeling
+## Modeling
-The task is classification problem, different classification model were used, including Random forest, Logidtic regression and K nearest neighbor.
-K fold cross validation technique were used to evaluate the performance of the model.
-K fold cross validation involves dividing the dataset into k subsets or folds of approximately equal size.
-In our case, 10 folds were used.
+This is a classification problem, and three models were used:
+1. Random Forest
+2. Logistic Regression
+3. k-Nearest Neighbors (k-NN)

+**K-fold Cross-Validation** was used to evaluate model performance, with 10 folds being used.
+Feature selection was also performed to enhance model efficiency by selecting the best features.

-# Models Performance Evaluation
+## Model Performance Evaluation
-To evaluate the model performance different perfomrance metrics were used sincluding accuracy, precision_weighted, recall_weighted, f1_weighted.
-To derive the conckusion, F1 socre was used.
-The benchmark model came to be Random forest with high score compared to others with 64% score.
+Different performance metrics were used to evaluate the models, including:
+- Accuracy
+- Precision (weighted)
+- Recall (weighted)
+- F1 Score (weighted)

+The F1 Score was used to derive the final conclusion.
+The Random Forest model emerged as the benchmark model with a 64% F1 Score.

-# Hyperparameter tuning
+## Hyperparameter Tuning
-After recealing the benchmark model, it was fine tuned to the best parameters combination using GridSearchCV and the nest paramenters for the model comes to be
+The Random Forest model was further fine-tuned using GridSearchCV.
+The best parameters identified were:
+- max_depth: 3
+- max_leaf_nodes: 7
+- n_estimators: 10

+With these parameters, the model achieved an F1 Score of 61%.

-# Conclusion
+## Conclusion
+The Random Forest model is the best model for predicting and classifying cyber-attacks in power systems.
+Intelligent Electronic Devices (IEDs) like R1 through R4, which control relays and breakers, were found to be among the best features, providing relevant information from the original datasets.

+Overall, the selected benchmark model is expected to improve the accuracy and performance of Industrial Control Systems (ICS) in detecting various types of cyber-attacks.